kamych1916/Task-for-University/readme.md

 We are using Flask web-framework in back-end, and Vue/Vuetify in front-end

+Database - sqlite3

 For creating database and manipulate him, we using ORM - peewee

 # In process..